-Now, neighbours all around the Nutmeg State have overtaken them in the legalization process.
-Rhode Island, New York and Delaware have all successfully passed bills but Connecticut’s own bill is not quite there yet.
+Now, neighbors all around the Nutmeg State have overtaken them in the legalization process.
+Rhode Island, New York, and Delaware have all successfully passed bills but Connecticut’s own bill is not quite there yet.

 Once those the regulation issues are sorted out, pending additional guidance from legislators, sports betting in Connecticut will be fully legal and regulated.
 This is an exciting time for both sports fans and betting fans across the US and it looks like people in Connecticut have great reasons to believe they’ll soon be in on the action.